Otokar Tulpar

-Tulpar is a Turkish heavy infantry fighting vehicle designed by the Sakarya-based automotive manufacturer Otokar.
+Tulpar is a Turkish family of heavy infantry fighting vehicle and light tank designed by the Sakarya-based automotive manufacturer Otokar.
 It is named after the Tulpar, a winged horse in Turkic mythology.

-The vehicle has been designed to augment Turkey's new-generation Altay MBT in operations and to safely transport infantry to the front lines while providing fire support for other armored units.
+Tulpar is designed to complement Turkey's Altay MBT, transporting infantry while providing fire support for other armored units.
 The IFV is also available in variants such as reconnaissance, command-and-control, personnel carrier, mortar, recovery, launch rocket system, air defence, ambulance and anti-tank vehicles.

 Background

 Even though the TSK has not formally posted an immediate requirement for a new infantry fighting vehicle, Otokar has started the development of Tulpar along with the Altay.
-Indeed, Tulpar was designed by the same team that developed Altay.
-After a 3-year design and development stage, Tulpar was finally unveiled to the public in 2013 at the IDEF international defense fair in Istanbul.
+Tulpar was designed by the same team that developed Altay.
+After a 3-year design and development stage, Tulpar was finally unveiled to the public in 2013 at the International Defence Industry Fair (IDEF) in Istanbul.

 Design

-Tulpar was designed for the dual role of providing fire support to friendly main battle tanks and safely transporting troops in a high-threat environment.
+Tulpar was designed for the role of providing fire support to friendly main battle tanks and transporting troops in a high-threat environment.
 Resistance against IEDs, small mines and high ballistic protection for its crew were among the high priority design criteria.
 Tulpar is also fully networkable with the Altay MBT and other units.

 In its basic form the Tulpar provides protection against small arms (STANAG 4569 level 2), but it can be upgraded with composite armor that provides protection against 25 mm projectiles (STANAG 4569 level 5).
 Tulpar features modular armor.
 This allows the maintenance center to quickly swap any damaged armor panels and also makes the IFV easily upgradable for added protection against higher caliber projectiles.
 Export customers of Tulpar can decide on what level of protection is desired based on their specific threat environment, terrain and IFV configuration.

 Otokar plans to install a hard kill system on the future variants of Tulpar.
 The vehicle is fully NBC protected.